LydieKerdraon/Kerdraon_etal_CropResidues/README.md

-These scripts detail statistical analysis of bacterial and fungal communities found on crop residues
+These scripts detail statistical analysis made on bacterial and fungal communities found on crop residues